jerry81/openCv/README.md

 error - overall accuracy
 bias - difference between output and actual variance - expected vs output and stability between predictions

+random forest - a supervised classification algorithm .  makes a forest and makes it random.  more trees more accurate used both in classification and regression stage 1
+1.  randomly select k features from total m features
+2.  among k features calculate node d using split point
+3.  split d into daughter nodes with "best split"
+4.  repeat 1-3 until l nodes reached
+5.  repeat 1-4 n number of times to create n trees stage 2
+6.  test features uses each tree in forest from stage 1
+7.  calculate votes for each output
+8.  take highest voted as final prediction